Written by Graham | Created: Monday 26th August 2019 @ 1220hrs | Revised: Tuesday 29th September 2020 @ 2345hrs; Friday 18th December 2020 @ 1017hrs

 There, where Poseidon, the Lord of the sea, forbids the mariners from passing through into the turbulent waters and where he marks the boundary in the sky which Atlas holds.

-The origins of Plato's description of the sea which cannot be passed by ship is perhaps the Phoenician Himilco, who I also alluded to before.
-The account of his voyage according to Avienus [114-129; 380-389; 404-415] describes Himilco's successful attempt to garner ties in north-western Europe being hampered by a variety of factors: the sea has many sandbars [125-126], seaweed and sea monsters [128-129], and there are long periods with no wind , and vast amounts of fog [380-389].
+The origins of Plato's description of the sea which cannot be passed by ship is perhaps the Phoenician Himilco.
+The account of Himilco's voyage appears in the work of Avienus [114-129; 380-389; 404-415], and describes Himilco's successful attempt to garner ties in north-western Europe being hampered by a variety of factors: the sea has many sandbars [125-126], seaweed and sea monsters [128-129], and there are long periods with no wind , and vast amounts of fog [380-389].
 Of these, seaweed and sea monsters are features which recur elsewhere, and the sandbars evoke Plato's shoals [Tim.
 25d; Crit.
 108e-109a].

 The Africa Pilot reports that north and south of Cape Nun there is an interesting phenomenon, apparently caused by the immense volume of fine sand blown off the desert: "For some distance both north and south of Cape Nun, as well as to seaward, the water has a red tinge, with a thick muddy appearance, so that the track of a vessel is visible for some time."

-Also, though they concede that this could "be a modern phenomenon, due to the accelerated drying-up of the Sahara in modern times," Eichel and Markley Todd add that "there is no doubt that the same strange juxtaposition of desert and fog existed then as now."
+Though they concede that this could "be a modern phenomenon, due to the accelerated drying-up of the Sahara in modern times, there is no doubt that the same strange juxtaposition of desert and fog existed then as now."
 Such a phenomenon, if present during the Classical age of the Greeks, could provide an alternative explanation of the sea of mud mentioned by Plato.